wangziqi2013/wangziqi2013.github.io/_posts/2018-07-03-A-Comprehensive-Strategy-for-Contention-Management-In-STM.markdown

 and then abort during validation.
 The first case is easy to resolve, as we can add an exponential backup as negative feedback.
 The second case is itself very rare, and can also be solved by backoffs.
 Overall, the base system presented in the paper is resistence to livelocks while being able to maintain a high throughput.

+The paper then seeks to extend the base system to support comprehensive contention management.
+The contention management scheme is based on priorities.
+Transactions by default have priority zero.
+At transaction begin, programmers could manually assign a positive priority to certain transactions and hence make it easier for them to commit successfully.
+Transaction's priority can also be elevated automatically by the system if it has been repeated aborted for several times.
+In addition, a priority number of negative one is used to indicate conditional waits, a useful feature that blocks a reading for a while until the event it listens on (writes happening on the read set) happens.
+The highest priority is reserved for irrevocable transactions, which is necessary if the transaction calls non-transactional library code and/or performs I/O that cannot be easily made speculative.